 Its average constantly sick was 30.45 (37.08/1000 mean strength).
 The average sick time to each soldier was 18.57 days.
 The average duration of cases of sickness was 24.49 days.
 The battalion was quartered at Lower St Elmo Barracks Valletta with detachments at Forrest Station Hospital.

 In 1888, the Malta Garrison included two Scottish Regiments, the Black Watch and the Gordon Highlanders.

 Apr 1845 The regiment marched from Isola Gate to relieve the 88th Regiment at Fort St Elmo.

-- 25 Dec Bachelor Sgt Charles Barry of the Parish of Killeen County Meath, Ireland to Emma Hyde, widow of George Hyde born at Stonehouse County Devon.
+25 Dec 1845 Bachelor Sgt Charles Barry of the Parish of Killeen County Meath, Ireland married Emma Hyde, widow of George Hyde born at Stonehouse County Devon.

 25 Feb 1847 The 2nd/42nd embarked on the troop ship Resistance for Bermuda.
 Their embarkation for Bermuda had been delayed by an outbreak of measles.